-There was a time when I wasn’t just fighting my own insecurities, I was fighting all the insecurities of others.
+There was a time in my life where, if I wasn’t just fighting my own insecurities, I was fighting all the insecurities of others.

-I'd been staring at the screen for hours, hands suspended over the keyboard and absolutely nothing was coming out.
+I'd been staring at the screen for hours, with my hands suspended over the keyboard and absolutely nothing coming out.

 Having people tell me to give it up was like telling me that I was useless, worthless, and didn’t have a place in this world.
 So I knew I either had to give up on the dream, or find a solution.

 So in that moment, as I worried that my hands would never produce a single word again, I knew it wasn't really everyone else's' concerns that had shaken me.
 It was about the bigger problem:

 If I can't make it as a writer, what else do I have to give to the world?

 When I thought about the life I'd have to live if I gave into my fears and gave up writing, I couldn't BREATHE.